ECG-Image-Kit: A Synthetic Image Generation Toolbox to Facilitate Deep Learning-Based Electrocardiogram Digitization: Synthetic ECG image generation pipeline

-where \(E_{i, j}\) represents the cumulative minimum error at position \((i, j)\) in the error matrix \(E\).
-The minimum error path is determined by taking the minimum of the three adjacent pixels in the previous row (\(i-1\)) and adding it to the corresponding pixel in the current row (\(i\)).
-The last row of \(E\) contains the minimal value and hence, the end of the minimal vertical path through the error surface.
-Backtracking can be used from the last row to determine the path of the best-fit boundary between \(B_{\text{1}}\) and \(B_{\text{2}}\) \cite{efros2001image}.
-Thus a seamless and visually coherent texture is synthesized.
+where $E_{i, j}$ denotes the cumulative minimum error at position $(i, j)$ in the error matrix $E$.
+The minimum error path is obtained by taking the minimum of the three adjacent pixels in the previous row $(i-1)$ and adding it to the corresponding pixel in the current row $(i)$.
+The last row of $E$ contains the minimal value, indicating the end of the minimal vertical path through the error surface.
+Backtracking from the last row identifies the path of the best-fit boundary between $B_{\text{1}}$ and $B_{\text{2}}$ \cite{efros2001image}, resulting in a seamless and visually coherent texture synthesis.
 This image quilting technique, combined with the minimum boundary error cut method, helps generate a realistic paper-based texture with wrinkles and creases.
 Thus the resultant image exhibits natural and realistic blending, contributing to the overall authenticity of the synthetic ECG images.

 Together, wrinkles and creases are added as cumulative transforms on the ECG image to add realistic distortions, as shown in Fig.~\ref{fig:ECG-wrinkle-examples}.

-\subsection{Perspective artifacts}
+\subsubsection{Perspective artifacts}

 We apply perspective transformations on the synthetic paper ECG image to incorporate different camera viewpoints that could have been used while scanning or taking pictures of paper ECG records.
-Traditionally perspective transformations have been widely used in image augmentation for several vision-based applications. \cite{wang2019perspective} refer to the use of perspective transformations for data augmentation to produce new images captured from different camera viewpoints, specifically for object detection applications.
+Traditionally, perspective transformations have been widely used in image augmentation for computer vision applications. \cite{wang2019perspective} refers to the use of perspective transformations for data augmentation to produce new images captured from different camera viewpoints, specifically for object detection applications.
 Perspective transforms are simulated by applying geometric transformations to distortionless ECG images.
 Affine, projective, or homography transformations are utilized to introduce variations in scaling, rotation, and skewing, mimicking the perspective distortions encountered in real paper ECGs.
 Affine transformations preserve parallelism of lines and can be used to simulate translations, scaling, rotations and shear transformations.
 Thus, they simulate parallel movements of a camera when scanning a paper ECG.
 Given an ECG image, the affine transformation can be represented by the matrix transform: